Multiple scales kinetic theory for rotationally constrained slow inertial waves and anisotropic dynamics: ZERO HELICITY DYNAMICS

+Note that the occurrence of the product $\krondelta \delta_{\omega^{}_k, \omega^{}_p \omega^{}_q}$ in the integrand implies that only $\delta_{\omega^{}_k, \omega^{}_p \omega^{}_q}$ suffices as the frequency resonance condition as stated in eq.~(\ref{ek_closed}).
 Equation~(\ref{ek_closed}), that describes the evolution of the energy spectral density, can be rewritten as a single integral with the interaction operator proportional to the square of $\Ls_{kpq}$ by using the Zakharov-Kuznetsov conformal transformation as is explained in \citet{Zakha92,Kuznet72}.